 Step 2: Install Ajenti Control Panel

 After adding required repository in our system, Let’s install Ajenti control panel using following command.

 Step 3 – Access Ajenti Control Panel

 Ajenti default works on port 8000 with secure HTTP (HTTPS).
 You will most likely receive a warning message indicating that there is an issue with the server’s certificate.
 There is no problem because Ajenti is using a self signed certificate. we just need to accept it and proceed.

 Ajenti Dashboard –

-Ajenti provide init service to Start/Stop/Restart ajenti service.
-Use one of following command as per requirements
+Ajenti provides init service to Start/Stop/Restart Ajenti service.
+Use one of the following commands as per requirements

 sudo systemctl start ajenti.service sudo systemctl stop ajenti.service sudo systemctl restart ajenti.service sudo systemctl status ajenti.service